stark0de/emailissuescheck/README.md

 ```
 ## Notes:

-DKIM is only checked to be present in the TXT record of the domains provided, to check it completely we would need to know THE DKIM selector of the domain, in case you know it, validate that here: https://www.dmarcanalyzer.com/es/dkim-3/dkim-record-check/.
+DKIM is only checked to be present in the TXT record of the domains provided, to check it completely we would need to know the DKIM selector of the domain, in case you know it, validate that here: https://www.dmarcanalyzer.com/es/dkim-3/dkim-record-check/.
 If you own the domain, send an email to yourself and in the original message you will find the DKIM-Signature header, the s=whatever value is the selector you need to introduce in the above link.